-- Go/No-Go Decision Points (See Section VI.B.xv. for more information on the Go/No-Go Review): The applicant should provide a summary of project-wide Go/No-Go decision points at appropriate points in the Workplan.
-At a minimum, each project must have at least one project-wide Go/No-Go decision point for each budget period (12 to 18-month period) of the project.
-See Section VI.B.xiv.
-The applicant should also provide the specific technical and community benefits plan criteria to be used to evaluate the project at the Go/No-Go decision point.
-The summary provided should be consistent with the SOPO.
-Go/No-Go decision points are considered "SMART" and can fulfill the requirement for an annual SMART milestone. - End of Project Goal: The applicant should provide a summary of the end of project goal(s).
+- End of Project Goal: The applicant should provide a summary of the end of project goal(s).
 At a minimum, each project must have one SMART end of project goal.
-The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Buy America Requirements for Infrastructure Projects: Within the first two pages of the Workplan, include a short statement on whether the project will involve the construction, alteration, and/or repair of infrastructure in the U.S. See Appendix D for applicable definitions and other information to inform this statement. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work; - The roles of each project team member; - Any critical handoffs/interdependencies among project team members;

-The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; The approach to project risk management, including a plan for securing a qualified workforce and mitigating risks to project performance including but not limited to community or labor disputes; A description of how project changes will be handled; If applicable, the approach to Quality Assurance/Control; How communications will be maintained among project team members.
-Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution, as applicable.
-Technical Qualifications The Technical Qualifications and Resources should contain the following and Resources (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; The skills, certifications, or other credentials of the construction and ongoing operations workforce; For multi-organizational projects, describe succinctly:
+The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Buy America Requirements for Infrastructure Projects: Within the first two pages of the Workplan, include a short statement on whether the project will involve the construction, alteration, and/or repair of infrastructure in the United States.
+See Appendix D for applicable definitions and other information to inform this statement. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work; - The roles of each project team member; - Any critical handoffs/interdependencies among project team members; - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; - The approach to project risk management; - A description of how project changes will be handled; - If applicable, the approach to Quality Assurance/Control; - How communications will be maintained among project team members. - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; The skills, certifications, or other credentials of the construction and ongoing operations workforce; For multi-organizational projects, describe succinctly: The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; Business agreements between the applicant and sub; How the various efforts will be integrated and managed; Process for making decisions on technical direction; Publication arrangements; Intellectual property issues; and Communication plans iii.
+Resumes